hbrmn/hbrmn.github.io/_pages/Media Mentions.md

 ---
 layout: archive
-title: "Mentions in the Media"
+title: "Mentions of my work in the Media"
 permalink: /media/
 author_profile: true
 redirect_from: